Roland Borsa: Origins

-According to the earliest written sources, the Borsa family was originated from Barsa village (now Barsa is part of modern Füzesgyarmat.)
+According to the earliest written sources, the Borsa family was originated from Barsa village (now Barsa is part of modern Füzesgyarmat).
 They received their first Transylvanian estate only in the early 13th century.

-Roland Borsa was the member of a noble family, with "a possible Romanian" (Tudor Sălăgean), originally from the valley of the Borșa River (today in Cluj county, Romania), a tributary of the Little Someş river.
+Roland Borsa was the member of a noble family, originally from the valley of the Borșa River (today in Cluj County, Romania), a tributary of the Someșul Mic river.
 A branch of the family was established in Bihor in the 12th century, and maintained close ties with the Transylvanian branch.

 First period of rule (1282)

 Initially a supporter of the centralization policies of László IV, King of Hungary, Borsa was named voivod of Transylvania in the spring of 1282.
 In July and August he participated in the royal campaign against the Aba tribe, then distinguished himself with a decisive role in the victory over Cuman rebels.
 Despite this success, however, a series of royal concessions to the aristocracy forced Roland to resign his voivodship in favor of Apor Péc.